 Tollway Board committees will meet at least twice a year, and provide regular reports to the full Board of Directors.

 If you would like to search for any Illinois Tollway Board Member’s annual statement of economic interest which remain on file with the Illinois Secretary of State’s Office please visit the following site.

-This committee promotes the development and implementation of information technology solutions critical to providing quality customer service and revenue generation.
-The Committee reviews technology strategies and business processes for collecting tolls, violation enforcement and customer service.
-In addition, the Committee provides the Board with advice on the strategic direction and planning of infrastructure investments at the conceptual stage, and recommends direction for long-term strategic planning for Tollway infrastructure projects and other programs.
+This committee’s purpose is to improve tollway operations and transparency and promote the development and implementation of appropriate information technology solutions critical to providing quality customer service and revenue generation, now and in the future, as well as provide the Board with advice on the strategic direction and planning of information technology infrastructure investments at the conceptual stage.
+The committee reviews technology strategies and business processes for collecting tolls, violation enforcement and customer service.
+The committee also reviews, at the conceptual stage, analysis from staff and recommend direction for long-term strategic planning for Tollway projects or programs.

 Board Meetings Overview